PopGoesTheWza/swgoh-tb-sheets/README.md

 ## Getting Started

-The `dist` directory contains the bundled code that is pushed as Google Apps Script into the Google speadsheet.
+The `src` directory contains the bundled code that is pushed as Google Apps Script into the Google speadsheet.

 ## Build your own copy